Booksy FAQ's First.....

 We have had to go to these extremes for security and because some people have to be made accountable.
 We promise, this was never the direction we wanted to go.

 *Do NOT come in for services if you are SICK!
 We will take your temperature.
 And we have the right to refuse service to anyone.
 I don't know why I have to put this on here, but again, a few bad apples. lol

 *Please be showered/bathed before coming in for service.
 It is great to work out before treatment, but still shower before arriving for your appointment.

-*Beverly recommends you see Natasha for your first time with us.
-40 mins with Natasha can help you decide that this type of treatment is or is not for you!
-And she will tell you if you can handle Beverly's pressure.
+*Beverly recommends you see Natasha for milder session or Mariana for deeper treatment, for your first time with us.
+A 40 minute table session with them can help you decide that this type of treatment is or is not for you!
+And they will help guide you to what is an ideal treatment for next time.
 No one here wants you to spend money and not be happy.
-We work together as a family, we look at our Clients as family, we want you to heal the best way in the shortest period of time possible.
+We work together as a family, we look at our Clients as family too.
+We want you to heal the best way, in the shortest period of time possible.
 And even though we will give you directions, stretches to work on, foam rolling suggestions, etc, we will understand if you don't do them. lol No one here is perfect and we don't expect anyone else to be either.
 You can still come back. :)

 Massage vs. Acupressure Therapy